Complaints Procedure for Commercial Waste Surbiton Services

 Scope: This procedure applies to complaints about any aspect of provision of business waste collection, commercial skips, trade refuse removal, and associated administrative matters.
 It covers service failures, missed collections, incorrect charging, contamination disputes, and contractor conduct.
 The procedure does not replace formal legal processes, but it is designed to resolve most disputes without escalation.

-Documentation and complaint form on a desk Who can complain?
+A man and a woman standing in a bright kitchen, each holding a transparent recycling bin with green recycling symbols on the front; the man's bin contains clear plastic bottles and containers, while the woman's bin is filled with various recyclable items; both are smiling and positioned close to each other in the foreground, with kitchen cabinets, a white countertop, and kitchen appliances visible in the background; the scene suggests responsible waste separation, relevant to rubbish collection services in Surbiton and nearby areas.
+The lighting is natural, and the environment appears clean and organized, emphasizing sustainable waste management practices in a domestic setting.
+Who can complain?
 Any commercial customer, business tenant, property manager, or authorised representative may make a complaint on behalf of a business premise receiving trade waste services.
 Complaints can be made about the actions or omissions of service staff, third-party contractors engaged for commercial rubbish handling, or the administrative handling of accounts and contracts.

 How to raise a complaint